 The IKI is ideally equipped with many instruments that are crucial for the research conducted by the Harats lab.
-The relevant instruments of the institute include Raman spectroscopy, a FIB and FTIR microscopes.
+The relevant instruments include Raman spectroscopy, a FIB, and FTIR microscopes.

 Title: “Dynamics and efficient conversion of excitons to trions in non-uniformly strained monolayer WS2”, M. G. Harats, J. N. Kirchhof, M. Qiao, K. Greben, and K. I. Bolotin, Nature Photonics 14, (2020)